About the Journal

-7. If the decision is to accept, an acceptance letter is sent to all the author(s), the paper is sent to the Press.
-The article should appear in print in approximately three months.
+7. If the decision is to accept, an acceptance letter is sent to all the author(s).

 The Publisher ensures that the paper adheres to the correct style (in-text citations, the reference list, and tables are typical areas of concern, clarity, and grammar).
 The authors are asked to respond to any minor queries by the Publisher.
 Following these corrections, page proofs are mailed to the corresponding authors for their final approval.
 At this point,

 .
 Finally, the article appears in the pages of the Journal and is posted on-line.